etiennebr/rstdocs/Applications/Image Manipulation/ColorMapping.rst

 +-------------------------------+--------------------------+------------------------------------------------------------+

 **Input Image**
-Input image filename
+Input image filename.

 **Output Image**
-Output image filename
+Output image filename.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Operation**
 Selection of the operation to execute (default is : label to color).
 Available choices are: